Join MCCW

 Rebekah Clark, President & State Director

 Hey everyone!
-I am Rebekah Clark and I am serving as President of the Madison County CattleWomen, as well as one of the District 2 Directors for the Montana CattleWomen.
+I am Rebekah Clark, and I am the President of the Madison County CattleWomen, as well as one of the District #2 Directors for the Montana CattleWomen.
 Agriculture has been in my blood for generations, dating back to the 1700s in Germany.
-I was born and raised in Ennis on a cattle ranch that my father manages, the Alton Ranch, raised pigs through many years of 4-H, and have experience in raising other livestock species as well.
-I currently live in Harrison with my husband where we raise cattle and operate a custom farming, haying, and stacking business alongside my in-laws.
-My husband and I are also working to become registered breeders of Idaho Pasture Pigs.
-I am currently attending Montana State University Honors College, where I am working to earn degrees in Animal Science and English, as well as minors in Agricultural Business and in English Literature.
-My plan is to attend graduate school and earn my Master’s in both Animal Science and English.
+I personally fell in love with agriculture at a young age, having been born and raised in Ennis on a cattle ranch.
+I live in Harrison with my husband, Carson, where we raise our own cattle and operate a custom farming, haying, and stacking business alongside my in-laws.
+I recently graduated from Montana State University (MSU) with my BS in Animal Science and my BA in English, as well as minors in Agricultural Business and in English Literature.
+I am currently a graduate student in the Animal Science department at MSU, and I also manage the registered Angus herd at the university.

 Agriculture is something I have always been passionate about and something I am always working to promote.
-It is important to educate, lead, and support our beef cattle industry, as well as our youth to inspire more to become a part of the agricultural industry.
+It is important to educate, lead, and support our beef cattle industry, as well as our youth, to inspire more to become a part of the agricultural industry.
 I also created and write for the official Madison County CattleWomen blog, “Ruminations”, which you can find here on our website!
+I have also written for Montana Angus News and Montana State University Extension.

 Courtney Cass, Vice President